Bikini-Clad Brooke Burke Spotlights Flat Abs In Instagram Fitness Photo

 Burke, a mom of four, looked stunning in a blue-gray bikini as she posed on a beach in her hometown of Malibu, California.
 Brooke recently returned home after enjoying a sun-splashed Mediterranean vacation across Italy, as the Inquisitr previously reported.

-Burke is going through a divorce from former Baywatch star David Charvet, but said regular workouts and a healthy diet keep her emotionally and physically strong during from what might otherwise be a depressing and emotionally draining experience.
+Burke is going through a divorce from former Baywatch star David Charvet but said regular workouts and a healthy diet keep her emotionally and physically strong during what might otherwise be a depressing and emotionally draining experience.

 ‘Happiness Is An Inside Job’

 “I really feel like fitness and health and wellness is an inside job,” Brooke told People.
-“It’s so important for women to start there, to know how to have self-compassion and to set themselves up for success by staying positive.”

 Burke has called exercise her antidepressant.
-And she’s not wrong.
-Extensive scientific research shows that working out is effective at alleviating depression, anxiety, and stress, Harvard Health reported.
+And she is not wrong.
+Extensive scientific research shows that working out is effective in alleviating depression, anxiety, and stress, Harvard Health reported.

 “For some people it works as well as antidepressants,” said Dr. Michael Craig Miller, an assistant professor of psychiatry at Harvard Medical School.
 However, Dr. Miller added that exercise alone isn’t enough for those with severe depression.

 Brooke said she thinks her body is better now, at age 46, than it was at 26, thanks to diet and exercise.
-Brooke said she mixes up her exercise routine to get a total-body workout and to prevent boredom and repetitive-stress injuries.
+Brooke said she mixes up her exercise routine to get a total-body workout, prevent boredom and stave off repetitive-stress injuries.

 Brooke does yoga, calisthenics, Pilates, lifts light weights, and does indoor spinning workouts, as the Inquisitr previously reported.

 Burke also sticks to a Mediterranean-inspired diet that emphasizes healthy fats such as olive oil and avocados, vegetables, lean proteins, beans, and nuts.
-Brooke doesn’t starve or deprive herself, but never overeats.
+Brooke said she doesn’t starve or deprive herself but never overeats.

 “Random munching is not a good thing, but three meals a day is not enough,” Burke told Redbook.
 “So I try to eat every three to four hours, and make sure I have something with me at all times, like a packet of almonds or some vegetables.”